-Find out more about available qualifications at CILT UK Freight Forwarding Qualifications.
+Find out more about available qualifications at CILT - Qualifications Available for Freight Forwarding.

-Several training courses on freight forwarding procedures including export and imports for beginners, an introduction to air cargo and the basics of sea freight are available from BIFA.
+Several training courses on freight forwarding procedures, including export and imports for beginners, air cargo security and the basics of sea freight are available from BIFA.

-For those involved in the import and export of goods, the Institute of Export offers the Advanced Certificate in International Trade (ACIT) and the Diploma in International Trade (DIT).
+If you get involved in the import and export of goods, the Institute of Export & International Trade offers the Level 4 and Level 5 Diploma in International Trade.